jgrprior/csp/README.md

 An attempt has been made to make the distribution of generated data seem natural.
-If we sample three random users from the database, and plot a histogram of their daily step counts for the pas two months, you can see each user has their own average step count following a normal (gaussian) distribution.
+If we sample three random users from the database, and plot a histogram of their daily step counts for the past two months, you can see each user has their own average step count following a normal (gaussian) distribution.